 The sidewalk snow clearing program is designed to provide the highest level of service during the daytime hours and it provides minimal overnight coverage.
-This time varies with snowfall amounts, time between snow events, and ice accumulation.
 This document outlines the existing structure and supplies options to consider that will enhance the level of service.